HL7/fhir-subscription-backport-ig/input/pagecontent/safety_security.md

+### General Considerations

 Applications are responsible for following [FHIR security guidance](http://hl7.org/fhir/security.html).
 Some recommendations specific to subscriptions are provided below.

 A subscription is a request for future event notifications.
 As with any client-initiated interaction, a `Subscription` could request information a client is not allowed to see.
 Applications SHALL enforce authorization in accordance with their policy requirements.
 Applications SHOULD take a subscription's topic and filters into account when authorizing the creation of a `Subscription`, and SHOULD ensure that authorization is (still) in place when sending any event notifications.

 When sending an event notification, applications can adopt various strategies to ensure that authorization is still in place.
 Some strategies may provide imperfect assurance (e.g., a server might rely on signed tokens with some pre-specified lifetime as evidence of authorization).
 In addition to these strategies, servers can mitigate the risk of disclosing sensitive information by limiting the payload types it supports (e.g., by prohibiting certain clients from requesting `full-resource` notification payloads and relying instead on `id-only` payloads).

 `Subscription` resources are not intended to be secure storage for secrets (e.g., OAuth access tokens, etc.).
-Implementers MAY use their judgement on including limited-use secrets (e.g., a token supplied in Subscription.header to verify that a message is from the desired source).
+Implementers MAY use their judgement on including limited-use secrets (e.g., a token supplied in the notification HTTP POST headers to verify that a message is from the desired source).

 Each notification sent by the application could reveal information about the application and subscriber relationship, as well as sensitive administrative or clinical information.
 Applications are responsible for ensuring appropriate security is employed for each channel they support.
 The `Subscription` resource does not address these concerns directly; it is assumed that these are administered by other configuration processes.
 For instance, an application might maintain a allow-list of acceptable endpoints or trusted certificate authorities for rest-hook channels.